Failure Modes of LLMs for Causal Reasoning on Narratives: Discussion

 \section{Discussion}

-Our work takes some initial strides towards examining the reasons behind the success and failure of LLMs to reason causally on narratives that express a chain of causal events.
-We focus on two questions of key importance in causality: (1) Does one event cause another? and (2) Can the LLM extract the causal graph from the narrative.
-We find three significant failure modes of LLM reasoning by conducting experiments in carefully controlled synthetic, semi-synthetic and real-world settings: \begin{enumerate} \item Topological Ordering: LLMs tend to perform well when the ordering of events in the narratives matches that of the ordering of the underlying graph.
-For example if B is mentioned first in the narrative and then A, then the LLM would would expect $B \rightarrow A$ even if $A \rightarrow B$ is the truly underlying causal graph.
-As such, performance breaks down when the ordering of events in the narratives does not match that of the underlying graph. \item Parametric Knowledge: LLMs rely on their parametric pre-training knowledge as a shortcut to infer causal relations.
-When the narrative suggests one causal relation (e.g., $A \rightarrow B$) and the parametric knowledge suggests another ($B \rightarrow A$), the LLM will often answer using its parametric knowledge, ignoring the narrative. \item Narrative Size: LLM accuracy degrades as the chain length increasing, resulting in poor reasoning on longer narratives. \end{enumerate} We also find that asking the LLM to extract what it predicts to be the underlying graph from the narrative, and using just that extracted graph or the extracted graph in concert with the narrative to answer can lead to mitigation of these failure modes.
+Our work takes initial strides towards examining the success and failure of LLMs to reason causally on narratives that express causal events.
+We focus on two questions of key importance in causality: (1) Does one event cause another?
+(2) Can the LLM extract the causal graph from the narrative.
+We find three significant failure modes of LLM reasoning by conducting experiments in carefully controlled synthetic, semi-synthetic and real-world settings: Firstly, we find that LLMs rely heavily on \textbf{topological ordering}, performing well when the ordering of events in the narratives matches that of the ordering of the underlying causal graph.
+Secondly, we find that LLMs rely on their \textbf{parametric knowledge} as a shortcut to infer causal relations.
+Finally, we examine the role of \textbf{causal structure complexity}, finding that LLM accuracy degrades as the narrative length increases.
+Furthermore, LLMs perform slightly worse on reasoning when narratives contain structures such as colliders and forks.
+Beyond these failure modes, we show that more reliable causal reasoning can be elicited by prompting the LLM to explicitly identify the causal graph.

-Our work builds upon past work that examines causal reasoning in LLMs.
-Various works including \cite{jin2023cladder} suggest that LLMs may have difficulty performing causal reasoning in tasks involving numerical probabilistic computations.
-Previous work by \cite{zečević2023causalparrotslargelanguage} conjectured that LLMs simply imitate causal relations from their training data.
-Our work aims to assess causal reasoning from textual narratives (not just on individual sentences) that is required to understand why certain events occurred and how they would impacted by certain interventions.
-Like previous works, we find a strong reliance on pre-training knowledge.
-However, we also suggest a way to mitigate this by using the LLM to extract the entire causal graph from the narrative at once.
-When doing this, the graph remains generally accurate even in the presence of conflicts with parametric pre-training knowledge.